n8n-io/n8n-docs/_snippets/data/data-mapping/item-linking-function-node.md

 [n8n's automatic item linking](/data/data-mapping/data-item-linking/item-linking-concepts/) handles the other scenarios.

 To control item linking, set `pairedItem` when returning data.
-For example, to link to the item at index 0 from input 0:
+For example, to link to the item at index 0:

 ```js
 [